Skip to content

 What is your cost of doing business?

-Your costs of doing business (also referred to as CODB or COB) are all of the expenses needed to be covered in order for you to break even.
-Having this minimum amount provides a baseline for all pricing, portrait and commercial.
+Your costs of doing business (also referred to as CODB or COB) are all of the expenses that need to be covered for you to break even.
+Having this minimum amount provides a baseline for all pricing, portrait, and commercial.

 These expenses include overhead costs such as the following: